-1 I termed this process "pseudoglucose," and it is a valuable technique for uncovering false correlations between patients' glucose values and data obtained in the laboratory, for many techniques.
+&lt;sup>1 I termed this process "pseudoglucose," and it is a valuable technique for uncovering false correlations between patients' glucose values and data obtained in the laboratory, for many techniques.

-2 For Ted Cadell, I have only fond memories.
+&lt;sup>2 For Ted Cadell, I have only fond memories.
 A fellow wine lover, he not only visited my vineyard and helped out during harvest but also provided me with the finest bottle of Burgundy (a 1959 Vosne Romanée) that I am ever likely to taste.
 It was the final bottle at my retirement wine tasting at LifeScan in 1998 and will be remembered for a very long time by those who were there.

+The results from an in-vitro bench top device of 224 patient samples demonstrated an R(2) value of 0.95.
 "Achieving results of more than 90 percent in the A zone and 99.5 percent in the A and B zone of a Clark Error Grid on a bench top device signals a technological breakthrough in the accuracy of glucose monitoring with a reagentless light-based device.
 No other light-based device that we know of can boast this level of glucose accuracy with components suitable for a low cost hand-held device format," said Ash Kaushal, Vice President Technology of NIR Diagnostics."

 VivaScan: In about 1991, another group called VivaScan (clever naming in view of LifeScan) in Worcester, Mass., was brought to LifeScan's attention with the forerunner to several other techniques that can be grouped as "squeeze" techniques.
 The principle of this approach is to measure a transmission spectrum of tissue (in this case, the "web" between the thumb and finger), then compress the tissue to decrease the amount of blood in the path and measure again.
 By using sophisticated optical and electronic "bridge" techniques, it was hoped to get enough signal to detect the decrease in glucose from the blood that was squeezed out by the compression.
-The difficulties in making this practical were the extreme variability of the optical properties of tissue and the difficulty in reproducing the location and spectrum, and the fact that more glucose is present in the interstitial fluid between cells, which is not squeezed out, than in the blood vessels, where it might be expelled.
+The difficulties in making this practical were the extreme variability of the optical properties of tissue and the difficulty in reproducing the location and spectrum, and the fact that more glucose is present in the interstitial fluid between cells, which is squeezed out much less than the blood in blood vessels.